Alan Rosenberg: Career

 In 2005, he appeared as shady defense attorney Adam Novak in an episode of CSI: Crime Scene Investigation co-starring alongside his real-life wife Marg Helgenberger.
-Novak was portrayed as a womanizer who encountered Catherine (Helgenberger) in a bar and later became the prime suspect in two homicides.
-In a 2007 episode "Leaving Las Vegas" he appeared as a lawyer defending a client who turned out to be guilty of two separate crimes, and yet the evidence failed to pin him down, resulting in a not guilty verdict which annoyed Catherine so much that she began to undertake further investigation.
+Novak was portrayed as a womanizer who encounters Catherine (Helgenberger) in a bar and later became the prime suspect in two homicides.
+In a 2007 episode "Leaving Las Vegas" he appears as a lawyer defending a client who turns out to be guilty of two separate crimes, and yet the evidence fails to pin him down, resulting in a not guilty verdict which annoys Catherine so much that she undertakes further investigation.

-In 2006, he appeared in a recurring role as Bruce Steinerman, the divorce attorney of Dr. James Wilson in the television-series House M.D.
+In 2006, he had a recurring role as Bruce Steinerman, the divorce attorney of Dr. James Wilson in the television-series House M.D.
 He has hosted episodes of the public television program, Life: Part 2, which began in 2007 and is produced in St. Paul, Minnesota.
 The show features panel discussions about issues that baby boomers face as they age.

 In 2015, he appeared as Dr. William Golliher in the Amazon original series Bosch.
 In 2016, he had a recurring role as shady investor William Sutter on the USA Network drama Suits.

-From 2016 to 2017, he had a recurring role in the Showtime cable series Shameless (seasons 6 - 8).
+From 2016 to 2017, he had a recurring role in the Showtime series Shameless (seasons 6–8).
 He portrayed Professor Youens, an alcoholic college professor and mentor to Lip Gallagher.

-In 2021 he reappeared in Bosch S07E05 as he was retiring.

 Personal life

 Rosenberg's first marriage was to actress Robin Bartlett, from 1976 to 1984.

-He met Marg Helgenberger in New York City in 1984, while guest-starring on her soap Ryan's Hope.
-The two became friends and started dating in 1986.
-They married in 1989 and have one son, Hugh Howard Rosenberg (born October 21, 1990).
-On December 1, 2008, Rosenberg and Helgenberger announced their separation.
-On March 25, 2009, Helgenberger filed for divorce.
-The divorce was finalized in February 2010.
+He met Marg Helgenberger in New York City in 1984, while guest-starring on her soap opera Ryan's Hope.
+The two became friends and began dating in 1986.
+They married in 1989 and have a son, Hugh Howard Rosenberg (b.
+October 21, 1990).

 As a result of Helgenberger's mother's 27-year battle with breast cancer, Helgenberger and Rosenberg became involved in the fight against the disease.
-They have hosted a benefit called Marg and Alan's Celebrity Weekend every year in Omaha, Nebraska since 1999.
+They hosted an annual benefit, Marg and Alan's Celebrity Weekend, in Omaha, Nebraska, beginning in 1999.

+After 19 years together, on December 1, 2008, Rosenberg and Helgenberger announced their separation; the divorce was finalized in February 2010.